 PARROT.MD is the only app of its kind allowing credentialed physicians to digitally and anonymously trade call assignments, reducing burnout and creating an opportunity for a secondary income source.

 We developed the Parrot.MD application for Android using MVI architectural pattern using Kotlin Coroutines.
 See it on the Play Store here.

 As a fitness aficionado as well as a bonafide computer nerd, I have come to appreciate the parallels between what it takes to see progress in the gym and what it takes to make progress when learning a new technical skill or discipline.

-- Frequency Recommendation: Repeat your mental workout 5 days a week
+- Frequency Recommendation: Repeat your mental workout 5 days a week.

-- For these sessions to be effective make sure you can spend real focused time studying or you will only be cheating yourself and your mental gains.
+- For these sessions to be effective, make sure you can spend real focused time studying or you will only be cheating yourself and your mental gains.